 The Philadelphia Orchestra in Concert on WRTI: Conductor Daniele Rustioni debuts with Mussorgsky and Beethoven

-Join us on Sunday, April 24th at 1 PM on WRTI 90.1, and Monday, April 25th at 7 PM on WRTI HD-2 when The Philadelphia Orchestra in Concert series brings you a performance from the Orchestra’s 2021/2022 season, recorded live in January.
+Join us on Sunday, Oct.
+9 at 1 p.m. on WRTI 90.1, and Monday, Oct.
+10 at 7 p.m. on WRTI HD-2 when our Philadelphia Orchestra in Concert series brings you a performance recorded live in January, 2022.